Table of Contents

 It’s right beside Chulia Street Night Hawker Stalls so I would recommend hanging out in the cafe until 6pm then grabbing a delicious dinner on the way out.
 Read my Penang street food guide for everything to eat.

-For some reason, I’ve left Beansprout Cafe towards the end of this blog.
-I’m not sure why because it was one of my favourite cafes in Penang.
-While others are very hectic and busy, this tucked-away cafe is a great place to escape the crowds or catch up on some work.
+The Beansprout is one of my favourite cafes in Penang.
+While others are very hectic and busy, this is a great place to escape the crowds or catch up on some work.

 Not only was the coffee fantastic and very aesthetically pleasing with a heart drizzled on top, but the brunch dishes were delicious and affordable.
 The ‘toast three ways’ was one of my favourite Penang breakfasts topped with avocado, salmon, eggs and bacon.